Score Breakdown

 βsubstantial doubt exists regarding our ability to continue as a going concern without additional funding or financial support.β

-The company has an accumulated deficit of $3.7 billion and negative operating cash flow of $304.9 million, leaving it entirely dependent on the Founder's 'intent' to provide loans.
+The company has an accumulated deficit of $4.4 billion and negative operating cash flow of $75.4 million in a single quarter, with survival predicated on the 'intent and ability' of Dr. Soon-Shiong to provide loans.

 βSRSβs arbitration demand seeks relief in the form of payment, in the amount of approximately $164.2 million plus interest exceeding $50.0 million.β